wakakaStacy/wakakaStacy.github.io/index.md

 - **Decemeber 2024:** Ready to go to the WISE/CIST conference.
 - **February 2024:** Engaged as a full-time Research Assistant at the Center of Digitalization under the guidance of Prof. Tianshu Sun at CKGSB.
 - **January 2024:** My first-authored paper was accepted by Information Processing & Management!
-- **August 2023:** Presented a poster at ASIS&T in London, co-authored with Prof. Jin Mao (WHU), Prof. Lei Pei (NJU), and Prof. Ke Qin (CityU).
+- **August 2023:** Presented a poster at ASIS&T in London, co-authored with Prof. Jin Mao (WHU), Prof. Lei Pei (NJU), and Prof. Ke Qing (CityU).
 The experience has been an incredible start to my academic journey.
 - **June 2021:** Contributed to a Chinese Core journal publication on a multi-source big data-driven personalized recommendation system for mobile libraries.
 - **2020:** Led a National Undergraduate Innovation Project on the science of science, focusing on latent scholar communication networks, compiling lecture data from top 211/985 schools.
 - **2019:** Organized a field trip to Enshi, Hubei, to research e-commerce for SMEs in poverty-stricken areas, aiding local farmers in establishing e-commerce platforms.
 This project earned second prize in Wuhan University's Social Practice Competition—an incredibly rewarding journey!